• Skip to primary navigation

 • Seeds: sunflower seeds and pumpkin seeds are the star of the show in this granola.
 They give this granola the perfect crunch and flavour.
 Be sure to use raw pumpkin seeds and raw sunflower seeds to make this granola rather than roasted seeds.

-• Fruit: raisins, dates and banana - these are what gives this granola the perfect amount of sweetness, while keeping it sugar free and unsweetened!
+• Fruit: raisins, dates and banana - these are what gives this granola the perfect amount of sweetness, while keeping it sugar free.
 Feel free to add other dried fruit such as dried apricots, dried cranberries or figs to this granola to give it a different flavour and even more sweetness.

-• Coconut oil - full of healthy fats, this helps give this granola that perfect crunchy texture that you are going to love.
+• Coconut oil - when you roast the granola this helps give it that perfect crunchy texture that you are going to love.
 I don't recommend trying to swap the coconut oil for another oil as the texture of the granola won't turn out as crunchy.

 • Spices: ground cinnamon and sea salt - nothing fancy here, but the combination of cinnamon and salt blends perfectly to give this granola the most amazing flavour.